biankatpas/biankatpas/README.md

 ### 👩🏼‍💻 Professional Experience

 **AI Engineer at Distrito (2025-Present)**
-- Contribute to the design and development of end‐to‐end AI solutions with focus on intelligent agents and RAG systems
+- Led the design and development of end‐to‐end AI solutions with focus on intelligent agents and RAG systems
 - Collaborate with cross-functional teams to deliver business-focused solutions
 - Mentored junior developers